Renormalization, Decoupling and the Hierarchy Problem: Decoupling in the scalar mass

 \section{Decoupling in the scalar mass}

 Finally, we propose that decoupling solves the technical hierarchy problem.
-So far, we have seen that the loop corrections are perturbative and divergence-free.
-It remains to be shown that any of them involved in a heavy field are suppressed.
+So far, we have seen that the loop corrections are perturbative and cutoff-independent.
+It remains to be shown that any of them involving heavy fields are suppressed.\footnote{Importantly, Kazama and Yao \cite{Kazama:1981fx} first conceived that decoupling is tied to the hierarchy problem.
+It focused on the decoupling and obtained some remaining ``fully reduced'' terms.
+Our work considers the renormalization, taking into full account the counterterms, resulting in the full suppression without remaining terms.
+We thank an anonymous referee for bringing this paper to our attention.}

-The Appelquist--Carazzone decoupling theorem states that a 1PI amplitude involving a heavy field in the loop is suppressed as some powers of $p^2/M^2$ \cite{Appelquist:1974tg}.
-The sketch of the proof goes as follows.
-A loop diagram with $n$ external bosons with momentum $\sim \sqrt{p^2}$ scales like $p^{4-n}$.
-Considering a subdiagram in the loop diagram with the internal propagator of the field with the mass $M$, the subdiagram amplitude behaves like $M^{f-n}$ in the heavy mass limit.
-This subdiagram shrinks and becomes $(f-n)$-point amplitude.
-The total amplitude behaves like $M^{4-f} M^{f-n} = M^{4-n}$.
+The Appelquist--Carazzone decoupling theorem states that a 1PI amplitude involving a heavy field of mass $M$ in the loop is suppressed as powers of $p^2/M^2$ \cite{Appelquist:1974tg}.
 It has shown that the heavy fields decouple in the strictly renormalizable (marginal) quantity.
 This means we do not need to care about heavy fields in the low energy limit.

-One technical gap is a possible exception of the scalar mass-squared parameter.
-Although the original proof assumes external photons whose quadratic divergence is not taken care of, the case for the scalar propagator gives essentially the same result.
+One technical gap is a possible exception of the scalar mass-squared parameter, which defines the technical hierarchy problem.
 We complete it.